NethServer/docs/administrator-manual/en/base_system2.rst

 It is possible to selectively grant SSH and :index:`SFTP` access to some groups, while administrators are always granted access to SSH and SFTP.

-You can harden SSH by restricting the usage of weak ciphers, algorythms and macs, the SSH client of old operating systems could not connect anymore.
-Big files transfer can be slower with the strong encryption.
+The administrator can harden SSH by restricting the usage of weak ciphers, algorythms and macs.
-The host key will change at the service restart and the client must accept it again.
+After enabling the :guilabel:`Disable weak ciphers` option, the host key will change and clients will have to accept the new one.
+Also, note that big files transfer can be slower with the strong encryption and very old SSH clients may not be able to connect to the server.

 .. note::